luiscoco/AZ-104-Azure-IT-Administrator-Certificate/README.md

 ## Section 3: Deploy and Manage Azure compute resources

-We are going to start with the Azure virtual machine service
+## Section 3.1: We are going to start with the Azure virtual machine service

-The Virtual Machine Service
+## Section 3.2: The Virtual Machine Service

-Lab - Building a Windows virtual machine
+## Section 3.3: Lab - Building a Windows virtual machine

-Connecting to the Virtual Machine
+## Section 3.4: Connecting to the Virtual Machine

-Issues connecting to the machine
+## Section 3.5: Issues connecting to the machine

-Lab - Installing Internet Information Services
+## Section 3.6: Lab - Installing Internet Information Services

-Costs Associated with the Virtual Machine
+## Section 3.7: Costs Associated with the Virtual Machine

-Virtual Machine Types
+## Section 3.8: Virtual Machine Types

-### Lab - Building a Linux Virtual Machine
+## Section 3.9: Building a Linux Virtual Machine

-Lab - Deploying a web server on the Linux virtual machine

-Lab - Deploying a web server on the Linux virtual machine - Resources

-Lab - Deploying a Linux machine - SSH keys

-Deploying a web server on a Linux virtual machine (VM) in Azure involves a few key steps.
-Let's break it down:

-#### Create a Linux Virtual Machine:
+### Section 3.9.1: Create a Linux Virtual Machine:

 In the Azure Portal, navigate to the "Virtual machines" section.